apiscomputists/10-11-2016-Shape-Area-Formula/README.md

 - Club members were required to pick a shape of their choice.
-- They then had to code a program that can calculate the area of that particular type of shape with measurements provided by the user.
+- They then had to code a program that can calculate the volume of that particular type of shape with measurements provided by the user.